catherinewang1/Stat154-Project2/README.md

 The Final Report pdf is the final submission for this project.
 (This pdf was generated on google docs, and the corresponding word file is also included for reproducibility.)

 ## Reproducibility:
 To reproduce all the figures, graphs, tables, and results from the final report, run through the R code in the `project2.R` file.
-(Make sure you have installed the required libraries such as `ggplot`, `dplyr`, `gridExtra`, `GGally`, etc.)
+(Make sure you have installed the required libraries such as `ggplot`, `dplyr`, `gridExtra`, `GGally`, `caret`, etc.)

 + note: in the script, it saves the images in between in the `imgs` folder, however these may result in lower quality (resolution) images than the actual final report contains.
 To get the higher quality images, run the code and zoom in in RStudio.